Goblin (Goblin v0.5.0)

 any() | {:error, :aborted | :already_in_tx | :not_writer}

-Executes a function within a database transaction that allow writes.
+Executes a function within a write transaction.

 Parameters